Frustration free gapless Hamiltonians for Matrix Product States: Conclusions

 \section{Conclusions}

 In this work we have shown how to construct new Hamiltonians for Matrix Product States, which we called 'uncle' Hamiltonians.
 These uncle Hamiltonians share some of the properties of the parent Hamiltonian (frustration freeness, ground space) but have a completely different spectrum.
 Instead of having an energy gap above the zero energy space, they are gapless and their spectrum is $[0,\infty)$.
 We have shown how these uncle Hamiltonians are obtained by doing linear perturbations on the matrices defining the MPS, considering the parent Hamiltonian of the perturbed MPS and then making the perturbation tend to zero.
-When the MPS has a gauge invariance, the perturbations leading to an uncle Hamiltonian are essentially all that are not compatible with the gauge symmetry.
-This distinction between {\it good} directions for the perturbation (those preserving the gauge symmetry for which we recover the original gapped parent Hamiltonian) and {\it bad} directions (those incompatible with the symmetry and then leading to an uncle) seems to be of upmost importance in the analysis of the robustness of topological quantum phases in 2D \cite{fernandez:toric-code,robustness-2D}.
-Notice that the topological character of a PEPS -the 2D generalization of an MPS- is given exactly by the existence of such a gauge symmetry \cite{schuch:peps-sym}.
+When the MPS are block-injective, the perturbations leading to an uncle Hamiltonian are essentially all that do not respect the block structure.
+The uncle Hamiltonian construction might have implications in the problem of classifying quantum phases of matter, due to the role the spectral gap has in this problem, and can provide new tools in order to get more precise classifications.
+The distinction between {\it good} directions for the perturbation (those preserving the block structure for which we recover the original gapped parent Hamiltonian) and {\it bad} directions (those incompatible with the symmetry and then leading to an uncle) seems to be of upmost importance in the analysis of the robustness of topological quantum phases in 2D \cite{fernandez:toric-code,robustness-2D}.
+Notice that the topological character of a PEPS -the 2D generalization of an MPS- is given exactly by the existence of such a discrete symmetry \cite{schuch:peps-sym}.